 JERMAIL SHELTONAtlanta, GA

 Jermail Shelton and his wife Brandi are the proud owners of Just add honey tea co, which was established in 2006.
-Just add honey’s retail shop is located inside The Sweet Auburn Curb Market and most recently opened their second retail location the Atlanta Beltline in January 2019.
+Just add honey’s retail shop is located inside The Sweet Auburn Curb Market.
+They most recently opened their second retail location on the Atlanta Beltline in January 2019.
 During his downtime, Jermail enjoys spending time with his family, taking hikes, and reading.

 KEVIN L. NICHOLS